Oscar Micheaux: Writing and film career

 Micheaux decided to concentrate on writing and, eventually, filmmaking, a new industry.
 He wrote seven novels.

-In 1913, 1,000 copies of his first book, The Conquest: The Story of a Negro Pioneer, were printed.
+In 1913, one thousand copies of his first book, The Conquest: The Story of a Negro Pioneer, were printed.
 He published the book anonymously, for unknown reasons.
 He based it on his experiences as a homesteader and the failure of his first marriage and it was largely autobiographical.
 Although character names have been changed, the protagonist is named Oscar Devereaux.
 His theme was about African Americans realizing their potential and succeeding in areas where they had not felt they could.
 The book outlines the difference between city lifestyles of Negroes and the life he decided to lead as a lone Negro out on the far West as a pioneer.
 He discusses the culture of doers who want to accomplish and those who see themselves as victims of injustice and hopelessness and who do not want to try to succeed, but instead like to pretend to be successful while living the city lifestyle in poverty.
 He had become frustrated with getting some members of his race to populate the frontier and make something of themselves, with real work and property investment.
-He wrote over 100 letters to fellow Negroes in the East beckoning them to come West, but only his older brother eventually took his advice.
+He wrote more than 100 letters to fellow Negroes in the East beckoning them to come West, but only his older brother eventually took his advice.
 One of Micheaux's fundamental beliefs was that hard work and enterprise would make any person rise to respect and prominence no matter his or her race.